kai-niemi/data-loader/README.md

 ### Tables

 Collection of tables where one table map to one CSV file.
 Table can be related to other tables using `each` or `ref` columns.
-If such relations exist, dlr will buffer ancestor table rows in memory while generating descendant rows (using bounded cyclic buffers).
+If such relations exist, dl will buffer ancestor table rows in memory while generating descendant rows (using bounded cyclic buffers).

     model: